Billos/Broadcastarr/README.md

 The service is designed to be scalable and can be deployed on multiple instances.

-### VPN
+### VPN (Wireguard)

-The docker compose includes a Wireguard client that allows the workers to scrape and grab the broadcasts from the web pages through a VPN.
+The docker has a cron that runs `./scripts/gateway.sh`.
-The used configuration file is ./wg0.conf.
+This script checks if a container named `wireguard` can be pinged, if it can, the default gateway of the container (server, worker, init) is set to the ip of the `wireguard` container.

 ## Installation